 Funding your business can sometimes be quite daunting but Sparkhouse but Sparkhouse can offer support with developing your business plan and financial forecast.
 These are vital to secure funding from banks, angel networks or investors.
 Sparkhouse also offers a range of workshops that outline what investors/banks are looking for.
 Visit the Sparkhouse website for more information or contact the Sparkhouse team on 01522 837200 or at email@example.com.

-The University of Lincoln has a wealth of experience with Knowledge Transfer Partnership schemes.
-It has conducted more than 60 projects with with organisations of many different sizes from many sectors.
-If you would like to find out how your business could benefit from a KTP, contact the Research and Enterprise team on 0800 915 5278 or email email@example.com.
-Further information on the scheme can also be found on the GOV.UK website.
+The University of Lincoln has a wealth of experience with part-funded Knowledge Transfer Partnership schemes.
+It has conducted more than 60 projects with with organisations of many different sizes from a range of sectors.
+If you would like to find out how your business could benefit from a KTP, contact the Research and Enterprise team on 0800 915 5278 or email firstname.lastname@example.org.
+Further information on the scheme can also be found on our KTP webpage.